lasantha-kumara/github-repo-bot/README.md

 * [Usage](#usage)

 ## General info
-This is an automation project to create new repositories in github.
-* This will en
+This is a commandline program to create github repositories automatically.
+This will ease the workload of developers who wants to create lots of repos daily.

 ## Technologies
 Project is created with: